MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-index-schema.md

 ### Focus on chunks

-To generate a response, LLMs operate on chunks of content, and while they need to know where the chunk came from for citation purposes, what matters most is the quality of message inputs and its relevance to the user's question.
+When LLMs generate a response, they operate on chunks of content for message inputs, and while they need to know where the chunk came from for citation purposes, what matters most is the quality of message inputs and its relevance to the user's question.
 Whether the chunks come from one document or a thousand, the LLM ingests the information or *grounding data*, and formulates the response using instructions provided in a system prompt.

-Chunks are the focus of the schema, and each chunk is the definitive element of a search document in a RAG pattern.
-You can think of your index as a large collection of chunks, as opposed to traditional search documents that have more structure and fields containing uniform content for a name field, versus a description field, versus a category field.
+Chunks are the focus of the schema, and each chunk is the defining element of a search document in a RAG pattern.
+You can think of your index as a large collection of chunks, as opposed to traditional search documents that probably have more structure, such as fields containing uniform content for a name, descriptions, categories, and addresses.

-A minimal index for LLM is designed to store chunks of content.
-It includes vector fields if you want similarity search for highly relevant results, and nonvector fields for human-readable inputs to the LLM for conversational search.
-Nonvector chunked content in the search results becomes the grounding data sent to the LLM.
+### Focus on content

+In addition to structural considerations, like chunked content, you also want to consider the substance of your content because it also informs what fields are indexed.

+In this tutorial, we use PDFs and content from the NASA Earth Book.
+This content is descriptive and informative, with numerous references to geographies, countries, and areas across the world.
+To capture this information in our index and potentially use it in queries, we can include skills in our indexing pipeline that recognize and extract this information, loading it into a searchable and filterable `locations` field.

+The original ebook is large, over 100 pages and 35 MB in size.
+We broke it up into smaller PDFs, one per page of text, to stay under the REST API payload limit of 16 MB per API call.

+For simplicity, we omit image vectorization for this exercise.

+### Focus on parent-child indexes

+Chunked content typically derives from a larger document.
+And although the schema is organized around chunks, you also want to capture properties and content at the parent level.
+Examples of these properties might include the parent file path, title, authors, publication date, summary.

+An inflection point in schema design is whether to have two indexes for parent and child/chunked content, or a single index that repeats parent elements for each chunk.

+In this tutorial, because all of the chunks of text originate from a single parent (NASA Earth Book), you don't need a separate index dedicated to up level parent fields.
+If you index from multiple parent PDFs, you might want a parent-child index pair to capture level-specific fields and then send lookup queries to the parent index to retrieve those fields relevant to each chunk.
+We include an example of that parent-child index template in this exercise for comparison.

 ### Checklist of schema considerations

-An index that works best for RAG workloads has these qualities:
+In Azure AI Search, an index that works best for RAG workloads has these qualities:

 - Returns chunks that are relevant to the query and readable to the LLM.
 LLMs can handle a certain level of dirty data in chunks, such as mark up, redundancy, and incomplete strings.
-While chunks need to be readable and relevant to the query, they don't need to be pristine.
+While chunks need to be readable and relevant to the question, they don't need to be pristine.

 - Maintains a parent-child relationship between chunks of a document and the properties of the parent document, such as the file name, file type, title, author, and so forth.
 To answer a query, chunks could be pulled from anywhere in the index.
 Association with the parent document providing the chunk is useful for context, citations, and follow up queries.